shenhailuanma/xspeed/README.md

 xspeed is a tool that can change a media file play speed.

-Usage: ./xspeed -i InputFile -s 5 -o OutputFile
+Usage: manfang("src", speed, "dest");

 Options:

-"-i" : option for input
+"src" : option for input

-"-s" : option for speed which change
+speed : option for speed which change

-"-o" : option for output
+"dest" : option for output